 In contrast, the matched Arctic cyclones are upper-troposphere dominated in the upshear-tilted baroclinic configuration at the time of maximum growth rate.
 This upper-tropospheric vorticity disturbance is identified with the tracked TPV in these cases.
-The tropopause is markedly lower in association with the upper PV anomaly in this composite (down to about 550 hPa

-- compared to about 475 hPa for the unmatched composite).
-Interestingly, two days before maximum growth rate the upper and lower ξ are equally weighted in the composite, the ξ tilts slightly westwards and the PV tilts eastwards in the lower troposphere.
+The tropopause is markedly lower in association with the upper PV anomaly in this composite (down to about 550 hPa compared to about 475 hPa for the unmatched composite).
+Interestingly, two days before maximum growth rate the upper and lower ξ are equally weighted in the composite, and by one day before maximum growth rate the ξ tilts slightly westwards and the PV tilts eastwards in the lower troposphere.
 These are all features consistent with a dry baroclinic growth mechanism through cooperative interaction between an tropopause-level PV disturbance and lower-boundary θ -wave.
-However, the upper disturbance is so dominant by the time of maximum growth that the PV tilts mechanism at all levels.
-But the time of maximum intensity, there is some enhancement of - 610 of maximum growth that the PV tilts westwards at all levels.
-By the time of maximum intensity, there is some enhancement of mid-tropospheric PV as well as the TPV and boundary layer PV anomalies, indicating some influence of latent heat release.
+However, the upper disturbance is so dominant by the time of maximum growth that the PV tilts westwards at all levels.
+By the time of maximum intensity, there is some enhancement of mid-tropospheric PV as well as the TPV and boundary layer PV anomalies in both composites, indicating some influence of latent heat release.
+However, latent heat release is not as important in this type of cyclone compared with strong mid-latitude cases because a strong PV tower does not develop.

 The matched cyclone composite has some features that differ markedly from mid-latitude composite structures.
-The upshear tilt is relatively weak, even at the time of maximum growth rate.
+The upshear 630 tilt is relatively weak, even at the time of maximum growth rate.
 There is no detectable tilt on average at the time of maximum intensity: the structure forms a single columnar vortex.
-The ξ is upper-tropospheric dominated and therefore thermal wind

-- balance implies that it must have a cold core and θ -surfaces bow upwards in the centre of the cyclone.
-The structure is very similar to the wind and thermal structure obtained by inversion of an isolated tropopause-level PV anomaly using a balance approximation (e.g., see Fig. 1 in Thorpe, 1986) and characteristic of the structure of isolated TPVs (Cavallo and Hakim, 2010).
-Near the lower boundary, a warm sector forms to the southeast of the cyclone centre (assuming eastwards cyclone motion), while the cold air wraps around the composite cyclone centre to the northwest, but the dominance of the upper-level - 620 PV results in a cold core surface at maturity.
+The ξ is upper-tropospheric dominated and therefore thermal wind balance implies that it must have a cold core and θ -surfaces bow upwards in the centre of the cyclone.
+The structure is very similar to the wind and thermal structure obtained by inversion of an isolated tropopause-level PV anomaly using a balance approximation (e.g., see Fig. 1 in Thorpe, 1986) and characteristic of the structure of isolated TPVs (Cavallo and Hakim, 635 2010).
+Near the lower boundary, a warm sector forms to the southeast of the cyclone centre (assuming eastwards cyclone motion), while the cold air wraps around the composite cyclone centre to the northwest, but the dominance of the upper-level PV results in a cold core surface at maturity.
 This contrasts with the composite structure of intense mid-latitude cyclones which tend to form a warm seclusion at low levels in their mature phase and are therefore warm core in the lower troposphere, even though they are cold core in the upper troposphere.
 For example, Martínez-Alvarado et al. (2014) show a dropsonde curtain from the centre of an intense cyclone of the Shapiro-Keyser type through the bent-back warm front that arcs round the warm seclusion.
-The front slopes radially outwards with height where θ -surfaces dip steeply downwards towards the cyclone centre

-625 in the lower troposphere.
+The front slopes radially outwards with height where θ -surfaces dip steeply downwards towards the cyclone centre in the lower troposphere.

 One plausible explanation for the dynamical behaviour in the matched Arctic cyclone cases is that they develop away from a strong baroclinic zone and associated jet stream.
 The final stages of growth arise from the baroclinic interaction of the preexisting TPV, with its strong PV anomaly on the tropopause, with a low-level cyclone that has already formed.
-Theoretical studies based on quasi-geostrophic dynamics have shown the tendency for upper and lower vortices to approach and align one above the other (Polvani, 1991) or for isolated tilted vortex disturbances to become upright (Reason and Montgomery, 2001).
+Theoretical studies based on quasi-geostrophic dynamics have shown the tendency for upper and lower vortices to approach and align one above the other (Polvani, 1991) or for isolated tilted vortex disturbances to become upright (Reasor and Montgomery, 2001).
 Such behaviour is prohibited if the large-scale vertical shear is too strong.